achaljhawar/pass-genjs/README.md

 <h1>random-password-generator</h1>

-A simple npm package that generates a random password with a specified length and complexity.h2>
+A simple npm package that generates a random password with a specified length and complexity.
-<\br>

 <h2>Installation </h2>